woodslab/bacteriocin_search/README.md

 Make new directory "shortread" and add zipped shortread fastq files (should end in .fq.gz)

     mkdir shortread

+Activate conda environment and load environment files

+    conda activate snakemake2
+    snakemake --use-conda --conda-create-envs-only -j96

+It may be necessary to add the conda bin to the path so conda can activate the environments

+    export PATH="~/miniconda3/bin/:$PATH"

 Do dry run of pipeline to make sure everything is working